Golden jackal: Diet

 The golden jackal fills much the same ecological niche in Eurasia as the coyote does in North America; it is both a predator and a scavenger, and an omnivorous and opportunistic forager with a diet that varies according to its habitat and the season.
 In Keoladeo National Park, India, over 60% of its diet was measured to consist of rodents, birds, and fruit.
 In the Kanha Tiger Reserve, 80% of its diet consists of rodents, reptiles and fruit.
-Vegetable matter forms part of the jackal diet, and in India they feed intensively on the fruits of buckthorn, dogbane, Java plum, and the pods of mesquite and the golden rain tree.
+Vegetable matter forms part of the jackal diet; in India, they feed intensively on the fruits of buckthorn, dogbane, Java plum, and the pods of mesquite and the golden rain tree.
 The jackal scavenges off the kills made by the lion, tiger, leopard, dhole, and gray wolf.
 In some regions of Bangladesh and India, golden jackals subsist by scavenging on carrion and garbage, and will cache extra food by burying it.
 The Irish novelist, playwright and poet, Oliver Goldsmith, wrote about the golden jackal:

 In the Caucasus and Transcaucasia, golden jackals primarily hunt hares and mouse-like rodents, and also pheasants, francolins, ducks, coots, moorhens, and passerines.
 Vegetable matter eaten by Jackals in these areas includes fruits, such as pears, hawthorn, dogwood, and the cones of common medlars.
 The jackal is implicated in the destruction of grape, watermelon, muskmelon, and nut crops.
 Near the Vakhsh River, their spring diet consists almost exclusively of plant bulbs and the roots of wild sugar cane, while during winter they feed on wild stony olives.
 Around the edges of the Karakum Desert, jackals feed on gerbils, lizards, snakes, fish, muskrats, the fruits of wild stony olives, mulberry, dried apricots, watermelons, muskmelons, tomatoes, and grapes.

 In Dalmatia, the golden jackal's diet consists of mammals, fruits, vegetables, insects, birds and their eggs, grasses and leaves.
 Golden jackals change their diet to more readily available foods.
 In Serbia, their diet is primarily livestock carcasses that are increasingly prevalent due to a lack of removal, and this may have led to the expansion of their population.
 In Hungary, 55% of their diet is composed of common voles and bank voles, and 41% is composed of wild boar carcasses.
 Information on the diet of the golden jackal in northeastern Italy is scant, but it is known to prey on small roe deer and hares.
 In Israel, golden jackals are significant predators of snakes; during a poisoning campaign against golden jackals there was an increase in human snakebite reports, but a decrease when the poisoning ceased.